georgelza/Polaris_Pg_Flink/README.md

-## Apache Polaris (incubating) / Postgres for Persistence and Apache Flink for Processing
+## Apache Polaris (incubating) as Lakehouse catalog with PostgreSQL for Persistence and Apache Flink for Processing, and MinIO as Object store.

 The following is a little explore of [Apache Polaris (incubating)](https://polaris.apache.org) as a Catalog store for Lakehouse environments,  primarily an Apache Iceberg catalog store.